What is teeth whitening in Pitampura?

 Among the intrinsic or endogenous stains are those that affect the teeth in its formative stage, before erupting into the oral cavity caused by the consumption of certain drugs such as tetracyclines, for enamel hypoplasia, deficiency vitamin or fluorosis.
 Also classified in this group are those spots that appear after the dental eruption, produced by blows, fractures or due to the passage of time due to aging of the dentition, which acquires a darker shade.

-The classification of tooth whitening depends on the tooth to which the procedure is applied.
+The classification of the teeth whitening in Pitampura depends on the tooth to which the procedure is applied.

 Whitening in vital teeth